 This document will go over best practices for guides with more than one language.
 We would recommend thinking about your timeline and starting your guide as soon as possible.

-The Guidebook Builder supports building guides in any language, and the Guidebook App also automatically translates the app (not any of the content you've uploaded) to create a localized experience for your users.
+Guidebook Builder supports building guides in any language, and the Guidebook app also automatically translates the app copy to create a localized experience for your users.

 If you are attempting to format your session times in military time (24-hour format), not to worry.
 While Builder may show your time in 12-hour format, the Guidebook app will display time in the format that matches your users’ hardware settings.
 That means if a user has their phone set to show time in 24-hour format, your guide will also show in 24-hour format.

 Supported Localized Languages

 The Guidebook app is currently localized for several widespread languages.
 Guidebook adjusts its language based on the language settings of users’ phones.
 If a user’s phone is set to the French language, the Guidebook app will adjust to show all non-guide content in French.
 Guidebook does not translate any data that you add to your guide.

 While you can build a guide in any language, the Guidebook app is localized only for the languages below:

 - Spanish (Latin America)